-Prerequisite: Must be taken in sequence Associate Degree Applicable; CSU, UC
+Prerequisite: MUS 21A or equivalent Associate Degree Applicable; CSU, UC General Education Code: 0

-CLASS VOICE MUS 22
+MUS 22 CLASS VOICE

 This course includes beginning, intermediate and advanced instruction in techniques of singing.
 Problems of tone production, breathing, pitch matching, music rhythms, music vocabulary, internal training and vocal exercises are addressed.
 May be taken for a total of four times.